dara283/BizAI/README.md

-# BizAI, a business AI assistant
+# BizAI, A Business AI Assistant

 A full-stack AI-powered business intelligence tool that analyses business reports and returns structured summaries, key insights, and actionable recommendations — powered by OpenAI GPT.